eositis/MegaFlash/pico/README.md

 ```
 ./cmakeall.sh
 ```
-If everything is correct, 5 directories should be created.
+If everything is correct, the following sub-directories should be created.

 ```
 pico_debug